CraveFood/github-data-mirror/README.md

 Access Github webhook settings page for the organization and then click in the `Webhooks` option (the link should be something like `https://github.com/organizations/<orgname>/settings/hooks`).

-Click in `Add webhook`.
-In the Payload URL field add the URL of your service; in Content type choose `application/json` and in Secret add the Random string you previously set in your environment variables.
+Click on `Add webhook`.
+In the Payload URL field add the URL of your service; in Content type choose `application/json` and in Secret, add the Random string you previously set in your environment variables.
 Enable SSL verifications, select the option `Send me everything` and that's it.

 You can also send a test payload to make sure your service is working.

-From now on your local MongoDB should be receiving every updates from the currently sync objects.
+From now on, your local MongoDB should be receiving every updates from the currently synced objects.